Dhabi966/JTProGen/README.md

 * [Questions](#questions)

 ## Installation
-Clone the repo from Github, download Node, then install dependancies `inquirer` and `jest` for testing.
-To start the app type `node index.js` in the terminal and follow the prompts.
+Clone the repo from Github, download Node, then install dependancies `inquirer` and `jest`.
+To start the app, type `node index.js` in the terminal and follow the prompts.

 ## Usage
-Use inquirer from your command line to answer questions about your project.
+Use inquirer from the command line to answer questions about your project.

 ## Video
 View walk-through video here - [Screencastify](https://drive.google.com/file/d/1VDy108NZqcUt_woS9e4FetEmb7ZC12lf/view)<br>